View sample paper

 - Use proper formatting for each type of source and always using a hanging indent.
 The first line of the citation will begin on the margin, subsequent lines are indented (opposite of a footnote/endnote).

-- Entries should be typed single-space but there should be a blank line between each separate citation.
+- Entries should be typed single-space with a blank line between each separate citation.

 - If you have multiple bibliographic entries from the same author, it is acceptable to use what is called the ‘3-em’ dash to replace the name of the content creators.
 For Example: